projectwallace/projectwallace.com/content/blog/2025-10-31-how-to-calculate-css-code-coverage-with-playwright.md

   import cli_full from '$lib/img/blog/2025-10-31-how-to-calculate-css-code-coverage-with-playwright/css-code-coverage-linter-cli.png'
 </script>

-One of the most commonly asked questions around analyzing CSS quality is how to detect unused CSS.
-Shipping unused CSS to the browser is a waste so of course we want to avoid it!
-In this blog post I will show how I collect CSS code coverage data with the help of [`@playwright/test`](https://playwright.dev/docs/intro).
+One of the most common questions around analyzing CSS quality is how to detect unused CSS.
+Shipping unused CSS to the browser is a waste so we want to avoid it!
+This post shows how to collect CSS code coverage data with the help of [`@playwright/test`](https://playwright.dev/docs/intro).

 ## Table of contents